Homemade onion soup mix is perfect for homemade French onion dip, meatloaf, burgers, soup, and more! The best part is, there’s no weird ingredients!

 One thing to note right off the bat is that the packets that you purchase from the store do contain a granulated beef stock/broth/bouillon.
 I chose to leave that ingredient out for a few reasons.
 The first reason is that I couldn’t find granulated beef bouillon with an ingredient list I liked from my grocery store.

-The second reason was that I don’t think the dip needs the beef flavor to taste great, making this onion soup mix more versatile.
-It also makes this more compatible to special diets like paleo and gluten-free.
+The second reason was that I don’t think the dip needs the beef flavor to taste great.
+It’s plenty flavorful without it.
+It also makes this recipe more compatible to special diets like paleo and gluten-free.

 What’s in Homemade Onion Soup Mix?

-You might notice salt is not included in this list, either!
-I want you to be able to control the salt levels, and if you’re adding this to soup with a beef broth, that may add all the salt you need.
-If you make dip, give it a taste and add salt as needed!
+Did you notice salt is not included in this list?
+This is a no-sodium blend.
+I want you to be able to control the salt level, and if you’re adding this to soup with a beef broth, that may add all the salty flavor you need.
+If you make dip, give it a taste and season as needed.

-As soon as I first made this recipe and tried it as French onion dip, I immediately bought more onion flakes and filled up a whole jar with this mixture.
+The first time I made this recipe and tried it as French onion dip, I immediately bought more onion flakes and filled up a whole jar with this mixture.
 I know you guys are going to do the same, too.

 - In a bowl or a small jar, mix all ingredients together.
 Use wherever you like to use onion soup mix.